Segilmez06/Segilmez06/README.md

 ***

 ## 👋 Hi there
 Welcome to my GitHub profile!
-I'm a C# and Powershell developer.
+I'm a C# and Powershell developer also I'm a student.
 I mostly upload .Net and Node.js projects.
-I also have a website which I share files about Minecraft and don't forget to check my website!

 ## 📈 My Stats